hadronized/learn-luminance/src/chapter_2_2.md

 ### The graphics pipeline

-The [`Pipeline`] object you’re given represents a _graphics pipeline_, which allows you to notify the GPU about scarce resources you’re about to use or perform specific tasks.
-That is pretty advanced so we will just ignore that argument and will leave it to `_`.
-But let’s explain a bit
+The [`Pipeline`] object you’re given represents a _graphics pipeline_.
+It allows you to notify the GPU about scarce resources you’re about to use or perform specific tasks related to such resources.
+That is pretty advanced so we will just ignore that object and will leave it to `_`.

-More on that in a future chapter.
+More on [`Pipeline`] in a future chapter.

 ### The shading gate